Crew App: Building a Brand Foundation

 I had prepared ahead of time by placing specific images on the wall.
 Images ranged from competitor products, colors, ads, cars, and household objects.
 I gave each person three colors of dots representing "Yes" "Maybe" and "No." The answers meaning that something (color, copy, style) within the image does, might, or does not reflect how we want our Crew Experience to look or feel like.
 After the exercise, we started grouping the images according to overlapping answers and started to notice trends.

-STEP 3: The Crew Experience
+The Crew experience

 From here, I was able to pull our top words that we felt defined the Crew Experience and tweak them slightly to align with our vision.
 We kept the words "empowering" and "inclusive" from the workshop, but "useful" became "organized" and "simple" became "smart."
 Brand experience statements were also created to describe the ideal experience for our customers and connect back to our High Expectation Customer.

-STEP 4: Building out the brand guidelines
+Building the brand guidelines

 With our brand workshop results, our HXC and core values work completed, we were ready to create our external-facing brand guidelines.
 The external-facing guidelines contains information about Crew that should be constant; these key principles and values really shouldn't change much, if at all, over time (in comparison to a product style guide - which is constantly evolving!).
 These guidelines are divided into three key chapters; Beginnings: the Crew founding story and early days, Who is Crew: Our mission, vision, cultural values, and The Crew Brand: voice & tone, crew customer, logo guides.
 Below are a few digital snaps of the guide: